Zusha (band)

-Zusha is an American Hasidic folk/soul band from Manhattan, New York.
-They formed in 2013 with lead singer Shlomo Gaisin and guitarist Zachariah Goldschmiedt.
-The band, named after Zusha of Hanipol, combines traditional Hasidic niggunim with secular styles like jazz, folk, and reggae.
-Their self-titled debut EP, released on October 28, 2014, reached No. 9 on Billboard's World Albums chart, while their debut full-length album, Kavana (2016), reached No. 2.
+Zusha is an American Hasidic folk rock/world music band from Manhattan, New York.
+Formed in 2013, Zusha consists of lead vocalist Shlomo Gaisin and guitarist/vocalist Zachariah Goldschmiedt.
+Their music pairs traditional Hasidic nigunim (wordless vocal melodies) with elements of folk, rock, soul, jazz, ska, and reggae.
+They have performed at venues including the Bowery Ballroom and the Knitting Factory.
+Their 2014 self-titled debut EP reached No. 9 on Billboard's World Albums chart, while their debut album Kavana (2016) reached No. 2 on the same chart.
+Their song "Pashut" appeared in trailers for the 2017 film Menashe, while another song, "Yoel's Nigun", was sampled by rapper JID for his 2022 single "Dance Now".

 History

 Origins (2013–2014)

-Zusha was formed in 2013 by Shlomo Gaisin, Zachariah Goldschmiedt, and Elisha Mlotek.
-All three had prior music backgrounds: Gaisin was the lead singer of the Jewish rock band JudaBlue, Goldschmiedt was the lead singer and producer for the electro-funk band Ch!nch!lla, and Mlotek is the son of Folksbiene director Zalmen Mlotek and grandson of Yiddish musicologist Eleanor Mlotek.

-Gaisin and Mlotek met at a Chabad house in Bowery, and both were later introduced to Goldschmiedt through a mutual friend.
-They began rehearsing in friends' apartments, recording their sessions via iPhone, until manager Dani Bronstein and Rabbi Avram Mlotek, Elisha's brother, encouraged them to share their music more publicly.
+Zusha was formed in 2013 by Shlomo Gaisin, Elisha Mlotek, and Zachary Goldschmiedt.
+Gaisin had previously led the Jewish rock band JudaBlue, while Goldschmiedt had sung and produced for the electronic funk band Ch!nch!lla.
+He and Mlotek met at New York University's Chabad house, and both were later introduced to Goldschmiedt through their mutual friend and first manager Dani Bronstein.
+They began rehearsing in friends' apartments, recording their sessions via iPhone, until Bronstein and Rabbi Avram Mlotek encouraged them to share their music publicly.